 The Safety Module has no delay function.
 Its output relay contacts open within 25 milliseconds after a safety input opens.
-This classifies the Safety Module as a functional stop "Category 0" control, as defined by ANSI NFPA 79 and IEC/EN 60204-1.
+This classifies the Safety Module as functional stop "Category 0" E-stop controls, as defined by NFPA 79 and IEC/EN 60204-1.